 In the wild breeding is usually done in the summer months between May and August, as not only is the temperature warm, there is also an abundance of food in insects.
 If the breeding is done later then the baby hedgehogs may struggle to survive as it’s colder and food may not be readily available.

 When kept as pets, the breeding doesn’t need to cater in the seasons as the temperature and abundance of food are controlled by the breeders, so the survival chances of the babies are much higher than in the wild.

-How much are African Pygmy Hedgehogs?
+How much are hedgehogs?
 Pygmy hedgehog prices vary considerably between private sellers, pet stores and specialist breeders.
 We paid $350 for our pygmy hedgehog from a specialist breeder and could have paid less if we’d have used a private sale but we wanted the assurance of having expert advice available from a good breeder on hand.